doraboateng/slate/source/includes/intro/_embeds.md

 In Development.
 </aside>

-Embeds, sometimes referred to as *expansions*, allow you to include related data to a model in a single request.
+Embeds, sometimes referred to as *expansions*, allow you to include related data in a single request.